hakalasonja/TEMPO/paper/paper.md

 Instead, TEMPO first divides the pulse sequence into consecutive time segments for efficient time evolution, illustrated by an example in \autoref{fig:2}(c).
 By creating segment breaks at the start and end of each pulse, TEMPO preserves only the active pulses in each of the $2n-1$ segments.
 The solver is then executed consecutively across each segment, without any redundant checks of inactive pulses.
 As a result, simulation times are largely independent of $n$, besides minor overheads from repeated use of the solver.

+# Related Pulse Sequence Simulation Software
+Existing open-source software that offer compatibility with pulse sequence simulations include QuTiP-based packages such as SeQuencing [@Sequencing] and PULSEE [Candoli2023].
+Other software suitable for open quantum simulations of pulse sequence dynamics include Qiskit Dynamics in Python [@Alexander2020; @Puzzuoli2023], QuantumOptics.jl in Julia for speed and scalability to large system sizes [@Kramer2018], and Spinach in MATLAB for nuclear magnetic resonance systems [@Hogben2011].

 # Acknowledgements